vim-ctrlspace/vim-ctrlspace/README.md

 By default, **Vim-CtrlSpace** maps itself to `Ctrl + Space`.
 If you want to change the default mapping provide it here as a string with valid Vim keystroke notation.
 Default value: `"<C-Space>"`.

-### `g:ctrlspace_cyclic_list`

-Determines if the list should be cyclic or not.
-The cyclic list means you will jump to the last item if you continue to move up beyond the first one and vice-versa.
-You will jump to the first one if you continue to move down after you reach the bottom of the list.
-Default value: `1`.

 ### `g:ctrlspace_use_ruby_bindings`